npgo22/APRLPrints/README.md

 Polarized components should be identified with a set of lines.
 For multi-pin packages, an arrow indicator does fine.
 If it works, a few lines might also do.
 Whatever looks best is the convention here, and is left to the discretion of the engineer.

 Courtyards should be defined.
-The ones for Worthington are defined as their outliers / 2, such that you can place components right up against each other to be complaint.
+The ones for Worthington are defined as their outliers / 2, such that you can place components right up against each other to be compliant.

 ## Footprint list: